helium/HIP/0074-mobile-poc-modeled-coverage-rewards.md

 HIP-74 affects only MOBILE SubDAO, particularly 5G Hotspot owners with Radios and users of the MOBILE Network.
 It does not impact the IoT Network or IoT Rewards.

+HIP 74 is the start of programmatic emissions.
+This will update a new chain varaiable that mints rather than draws from the premine.

 ## Impact on Rewards

 There will be three possible outcomes for owners of Radios: